LTU-RAI/Map-Conversion-3D-Voxel-Map-to-2D-Occupancy-Map/README.md

 `slope_estimation_size`: Determine the size of the area used to estimate the slope in one cell.
 The size of the area will be equal to (2*`slope_estimation_size`+1)².

+`minimum_occupancy` (default: 10): The `minimum_occupancy` parameter defines the minimum occupancy percentage (ranging from 0 to 100) at which the method considers a cell that is part of a wall to be occupied.
+This parameter only controls the classification of walls (the boundaries between free space and unknown space) for detecting obstacles within map change the parameter `max_slope_ugv`.

 #### Subscribed Topics *for `map_conversion_ufo_node`*

 `ufomap`: Input voxel map.